 The average home has two or more televisions.
-TVs, home entertainment systems, computers and other electronic equipment can account for 10 per cent of the average Victorian household's energy bill.
+TVs, home entertainment systems, computers and other electronic equipment can account for 10% of the average Victorian household's energy bill.
 This includes items such as: TVs, VCR and DVD players and recorders, HD and AV recorders and receivers, set-top boxes, games consoles, home theatre systems and stereos.

 On this page: